Dietary adherence is a strange one. While most people will say that sticking to your diet is just a matter of discipline, this isn’t the full story.

 If you don’t live near shops that sell good wholesome food, or foods that allow you easily fit your macronutrients then you are always going to struggle to be adherent to your diet.
 You can’t just magic up lean meats if your local shops only sell the fattier cuts of meat.
 You can’t magic up fresh vegetables if your shops only sell canned vegetables.
 Your environment does play a factor in your ability to adhere.

-Your environment will obviously influence your ability to adhere hugely.
+Your environment will obviously influence your dietary adherence massively.

-Now delving into all that obviously helps a little bit, as you can already begin to see where you may be falling down on your dietary and where you could probably improve, but the next section will help you put everything into better context.
+Now delving into all that helps a little bit, as you can already begin to see where you may be falling down on your diet and where you could probably improve, but the next section will help you put everything into better context.

 To address your dietary adherence, or rather your lack of dietary adherence we must consider two things, the extrinsic aspects, and the intrinsic aspects.